KebinuChiousu/fanfic_scraper/README.md

 ## Usage

 Find your fanfic of interest at fanfiction.net.
 Copy the url of the story (https supported).
-For example, If I wanted to download the story "Magical Player".  manga, I need to copy this url: https://www.fanfiction.net/s/12861961/1/Magical-Player
+For example, If I wanted to download the story "Magical Player", I need to copy this url: https://www.fanfiction.net/s/12861961/1/Magical-Player

 To download all the chapters of the comic, simply call the script and input the url with a folder name to place the chapters in.
 Use -f to specify the folder name.